First steps with Zentyal¶

 - The content that occupies the central part, consists of one or more forms or tables with information about service configuration that are selected through the left side menu and its sub menus.
-Sometimes, in the top, you can see a bar with tabs: each tab represents a different subsection within the section you have accessed.
+Sometimes, in the top, you can see a menu with tabs or buttons: each tab represents a different subsection within the section you have accessed.

-Dashboard is the initial interface screen.
+The Dashboard is the “home” interface.
 It contains a series of widgets that can be configured.
-You can reorganise the widgets at all times by clicking on their titles and dragging them.
+You can reorganize the widgets at any time by clicking on their titles and dragging them.

-By clicking on Configure Widgets the interface changes, allowing you to remove and add new widgets.
+By clicking on Configure Widgets a new menu appears, allowing you to remove and add new widgets.
 To add a new widget, you need to search for it using the top menu and drag it to the central section.
 To remove a widget, click on the X in the upper right corner of the window.